Santa Teresa Tram

 Having run continuously since its opening in 1877 (except for a 2011–15 suspension), it is one of the oldest street railway lines in the world.
 It has been electrically powered since 1896, being the oldest electric railway in all of Latin America.
 For many years it was also the only remaining metropolitan tram system in Brazil.
 The only other original tram systems in the country to have survived past 1971 are the Campos do Jordão interurban tram/light rail line, which continues to operate today, and the Itatinga line (near Bertioga), a rural and non-public tram line which had ceased operation as a tramway by 2017.
 All other cities closed their systems by 1971 (Santos being the last), but since that time, three towns, Belém, Campinas and Santos, have reinstated trams as heritage services.
 Rio de Janeiro opened a modern light rail/tram system in 2016.

 All service on the line was suspended starting in August 2011 as a result of a serious accident, but limited service resumed in July 2015 with new tramcars and with passengers no longer allowed to stand on the running boards.
 Following studies after the 2011 suspension, it was decided to buy new trams that would be replicas of the previous vintage fleet, and an order for 14 such cars was placed in 2012.
 Rebuilding of the line then commenced, and was continuing in late 2014, at which time reopening was scheduled for 2015, in time for the 2016 Summer Olympics.
 In July 2015, limited service resumed between Carioca Station and Largo do Curvelo, and was extended from the latter point to Largo do Guimarães in December 2015, making the length of route in operation about 2 km.
-Service on a branch off of the main line, known as the Paula Mattos branch, remained suspended indefinitely at that time.
+Service on the Paula Mattos branch remained suspended indefinitely at that time.

+The Francisco Muratori branch, which had been abandoned since 1966, reopened in 2016, but is served only by very limited service, with only trips per day as of 2019 and only a single trip per day as of 2024.

 Work continued slowly, and at times intermittently, on restoration of additional sections of the main route to Dois Irmãos.
 In February 2018, just five trips per day were extended from Largo Guimarães to Praça Odylo, and then on 22 October 2018 all service was extended to Largo do França.
 The full 6 km route between Largo da Carioca and Dois Irmãos was finally restored to operation and passenger service in January 2019.
 Work to reopen the Paula Mattos branch began in 2024, and service on the branch was restored in January 2025.
+The 2.9 km (5.8 km round trip) section of line between Dois Irmãos and Silvestre, which had been abandoned since 2008, reopened in June 2026.
+This extension will eventually allow interchange with the Corcovado Rack Railway, once the long-closed Silvestre station on that line has been reopened.